genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/012_expression-builder/docs/api/expression-builder.types.rule.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 A rule is a single constituent element of a larger expression, and is the smallest whole part of an expression.
+Rules support various data types including numbers, strings, and dates, with specialized operators available for each type.

 **Signature:**